-It has virtually no effect on blood sugar and insulin levels, and contains 40% fewer calories than sugar.
+It has virtually no effect on blood sugar and Fat Storing Hormone levels, and contains 40% fewer calories than sugar.
 (Though on a keto diet we’re generally not too concerned with counting calories.)

 Be sure to get the kind made from birch bark not genetically modified corn cobs.
 You can find it at most grocery stores in the same aisle as sugar and sugar substitutes, or at many health food stores.

 Though it sounds new, erythritol has been around as long as mushrooms and many fruits in which it naturally occurs.
 It's a type of carbohydrate called sugar alcohol that people use as a sugar substitute.